Spanish greetings and farewells: Learn how to say hello & goodbye

 ✅ Flashcards, examples and a fun quiz

-🖐️ Spanish Greetings: Say 'Hello' the right way!
+Spanish Greetings: Say 'Hello' the right way!

 In Spain, greetings are everything.
 Whether you're entering a shop, meeting a friend, or starting class, greeting properly helps you connect — and feel like part of the culture.

-Here are the most useful greetings for beginners (with translations):
+Keep reading for the full breakdown of the most useful greetings for beginners (with translations):

-✅ Most common greetings
+Most common greetings

 👋 Hola – Hello